-- ∞Vast area with few camps, meaning an uncrowded safari experience
+- The vast area with few camps translates into an uncrowded safari experience

-- ∞Interesting mix of habitats and wildlife species
+- An interesting mix of habitats and wildlife species

-- ∞Good predator viewing, including large prides of lion
+- Good predator viewing, including large lion prides

-- ∞A number of natural springs in the park create water sources (especially in the dry season) where game gather
+- A number of natural springs in the park create water sources in the dry season where game gather

-Situated right in the centre of Tanzania, Ruaha National Park covers over 20 000 km² of land.
-It is a fascinating, game-rich park which includes the Zambian miombo woodlands and the Tanzanian and Kenyan savannahs.
-This diversity of habitats plays host to an equally diverse range of animals.
+Situated right in the centre of Tanzania, Ruaha National Park covers over 20,000km² of land.
+It is a fascinating, game-rich park that includes the Zambian miombo woodlands and the Tanzanian and Kenyan savannahs.
+This diversity of habitats hosts an equally diverse range of animals.

 Due to its vast size, and the fact that there are not many camps in the park, Ruaha is known as one of Tanzania's best-kept secret safari spots, promising unhurried, uncrowded game viewing.

-The park was established in 1910 by the Germans and initially called Saba Game Reserve.
+The park was established in 1910 by the Germans and was initially called Saba Game Reserve.
 In the late 1940s, the British took over, renaming it Rungwa Game Reserve.
-In 1964, it was finally named Ruaha National Park, after the Ruaha River, and gazetted.
-Ruvaha, in the local Hehe language, means 'river'.
+In 1964, it was officially renamed Ruaha National Park, after the Ruaha River.
+Ruvaha in the local Hehe language means 'river'.
 The Usangu Wildlife Management Area was included as part of the park in 2008.

 Ruaha is known for its huge elephant population (estimated at over 10,000) and healthy populations of predators.
-Especially notable, are the large prides of lion (up to 20 together), leopard and cheetah.
+Especially notable, are the large prides of lion (up to 20-strong), leopard and cheetah.